niekbouman/commelec-api/docs/pytutorial.md

     commelecd --generate

 This creates the file `daemon-cfg.json`.
 Open this file with a text editor and set "resource-type" to "pv".
-Also, set the appropriate ip addresses and port numbers.
+Also, set the appropriate ip addresses and port numbers, in particular, set "RA-port" to 12350 (i.e., the same port as in the Python code).

 ## Step 3: Running the daemon and the resource agent